Lance-Kraakman/wifiServerEsp32/README.md

 Here is the link to set up the eclipse editor https://github.com/espressif/idf-eclipse-plugin/blob/master/README.md

+If you get a brownout error it just means you need a better usb cable lol fml :)

 im going to create a branch so i can try and make a get request to the esp32 and which wil turn it off/on based on a paramater from the request.
 But the msater version of this currently shows the not set variable.

 The below is why the handshake failed i didnt set it up properly @Caleb.
 But the program worked it did work it just isnt secure when you try and send it a request :(